DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

    For apps with the Middle Tier Security (`DataServerObjectSpaceProvider`):

-   In the _YourSolutionName.ApplicationServer_ project, locate and modify the `serverApplication_CreateCustomObjectSpaceProvider` or `CreateDefaultObjectSpaceProvider`  methods to call the `SequenceGenerator.Initialize` method in the same manner.
+   In the _YourSolutionName.ApplicationServer_ project, locate and modify the `serverApplication_CreateCustomObjectSpaceProvider` or `CreateDefaultObjectSpaceProvider` method to call the `SequenceGenerator.Initialize` method in the same manner.

 3. If you are using pure XPO classes, then inherit your business classes to which you want to add sequential numbers from the module's `UserFriendlyIdPersistentObject` class.
-Declare a calculated property that uses the `SequenceNumber` property of the base class to produce an string identifier according to the required format:
+Declare a calculated property that uses the `SequenceNumber` property of the base class to produce a string identifier according to the required format:

    ```cs
    public class Contact : GenerateUserFriendlyId.Module.BusinessObjects.UserFriendlyIdPersistentObject {